Fios-Quest/YouTube-Scripts/src/iriss/019-what-next.md

 Drop me a comment, or pop by the discord.

-Other than that, I'll see you next in SPACE.
+Other than that, I'll see you in SPACE.

 ---

-Other than that, I'll see you next in the one place that hasn't been corrupted by capitalism, SPACE.
+Other than that, I'll see you in the one place that hasn't been corrupted by capitalism, SPACE.